 CAC is the average cost of acquiring a customer.
 It doesn’t hurt to also display the LTV (average lifetime customer value), next to the CAC metric.

-CPL (cost per lead), CPO (cost per opportunity), and CPD (cost per deal) all provide value when determining how efficient the business is running.
+CPL (cost per lead), CPO (cost per opportunity), and CPD (cost per deal) all provide value when determining how efficiently the business is running.

 Navigating Objections

-Make sure your CFO signs off on your ROI model prior to sharing your numbers.
+Make sure your CFO signs off on your ROI model before sharing your numbers.
 This will prevent a methodology debate and keep the focus on your results.

-LTV, CAC, CPL, CPO, and CPD are all metrics that should be blessed by leadership so all departments calculate the value the same way.
+LTV, CAC, CPL, CPO, and CPD are all metrics that should be shared by leadership so all departments calculate the value the same way.

 Velocity